LassoSoft/LassoGuide/lasso_guide_source/language/captures.rst

    #cap = {
       yield  1
       yield  2
-      return 3 // subsequent calls will start from beginning yield  4 // this is unreachable
+      return 3 // Subsequent calls will start from beginning yield  4 // This is unreachable
    }

 The current home capture is very important for determining the behavior of